 Huts of all shapes and sizes were built in the high country from the mid 1800s by cattle musterers, fishermen, miners, loggers, forest rangers and more recently ski and bushwalking groups.
 Most early ones were built using materials at hand, and with basic tools.
 Many have long gone, but huts are still scattered all over the alpine and high country area of Victoria.

 Many huts now have significant heritage value.
 They are a reminder of the struggles of our forebears to glean a living from a harsh land.

-General deterioration means the huts are in need of regular maintenance, which Parks Victoria and DSE are not always resourced to provide.
+General deterioration means the huts are in need of regular maintenance, which Parks Victoria and DELWP are not always resourced to provide.